 What you come to The Woolworth for more than the food are the cocktails, with wicked names like the Corpse Reviver and the Mule Kick.
 They’re pricey at $12 a pop ($8 during happy hour), but are quite highly regarded.
 If you’re looking to catch a sports game somewhere while betting on sites like 카지노 and want something a little more sophisticated, this might be your place.

 Rating: 3 stars.
-This visit bordered dangerously on the “D” for “Dreadful”, but given that the food was much better the first time, I’ll chalk it up to a bad afternoon for the chef.
+This visit bordered dangerously on the “D” for “Dreadful”.
+Given that I enjoyed it the first time, though, I’ll chalk it up to a bad afternoon for the chef.